angelozehr/exploring/README.md

 ### To-Dos:
 - change structure to redux
-- add transitiongroups to components
 - add bratwurst and loading page
 - heute.sg integration
 - analytics
 - start screen
 - search view (nav slides up and search is on top, impressum at bottom)
+- maybe move to css modules?